Neville-Owen/PWL-KEL3/README.md

    cd PWL-KEL3
    ```

-    3. No additional dependencies are required as this project only uses HTML, CSS, and Laragon.
+    3. No additional dependencies are required as this project only uses PHP, CSS, JS, and Laragon.
-Simply open the `homepage.html` file in your favorite browser.
+Simply open the `beranda.php` file in your favorite browser.

 ##  Usage

-1. Run the website by opening `homepage.html`.
+1. Run the website by opening `localhost:1000/pages/beranda.php`.
 2. Navigate through the menu:
    Selection of questions created from the Questify application at various levels.
 3. Follow the materials and exercises provided at each level.